 ONE.
 Stellar acting performances!

 Noah Schnapp (played Will Byers) was exceptional.
-His role in the show required, in my opinion, the toughest job, having to switch back and forth between his character, someone we’ve gotten to know, and being possessed by the shadow monster; screeching in agony from burning; and being able to portray clairvoyance with his active listening.
+His role in the show required, in my opinion, the toughest job, having to switch back and forth between his character, someone we’ve gotten to know, and being possessed by the shadow monster; screeching in agony from burning; and being able to portray clairvoyance with his active listening, click here for more info on his development as an actor.
 I was blown away by his performance from scene to scene.
 Such great talent from such a young, but wise, actor!

 Gaten Matarazzo (played Dustin Henderson) is perfect casting in a nutshell.
 His role is the comedic release we all need, and his timing and nuance with each of his jokes is spot on.
 In my opinion, he gets the best scenes — and I think I believe that only because he looks like he’s having so much fun, which is truly an innate quality.